johnne/transporters/README.md

 This first merging of families into "Transport groups" was refined using operon predictions from [OperonDB](http://operondb.cbcb.umd.edu/cgi-bin/operondb/operons.cgi).
 If transporter families were found to occupy the same predicted operon, the were further merged.

-**- The first merging step, using Uniprot cross-reference, produced 404 transporters (34 filtered)**
+**- The first merging step, using Uniprot cross-reference, produced xx transporters (yy filtered)**

-**- The second merging step, with refinement using operon predictions, reduced the number to 279 transporters (an additional 31 filtered)**
+**- The second merging step, with refinement using operon predictions, reduced the number to xx transporters (an additional yy filtered)**

 The main files of interested are:
 * [transporters.unimerged.desc.tab](data/transporters.unimerged.desc.tab): Transporters merged using the Uniprot cross-reference